mutualmobile/Google-Analytics/README.md

 Google-Analytics
 ================

-Storing Google Analytics Source Code for Cocoa Pods
+This repo is purely used to cache versions of Google Analytics for use within Cocoapods